 - Purchasing the MatterPak™ of the model.

-In addition to the Matterport™ Pro2 camera, available via https://matterport.com/pro2-3d-camera/, some additional equipment is required for obtaining a successful scan.
+In addition to the chosen camera, some additional equipment is required for obtaining a successful scan.
 These include:

 - Professional grade tripod

-The Pro2 3D Camera weighs 7,5 lbs.
-(3,4 kg) and rotates 360 degrees while scanning.
+A camera may weigh 7,5 lbs.
+(3,4 kg) or more and rotates 360 degrees while scanning.
 Therefore, it is necessary to use a high-quality tripod that will not move or shake during the scanning process.
 It should be height adjustable.
-We recommend using some heavy-duty stand available from professional vendors.
+We recommend using some heavy-duty stand available from professional vendors with 3/8”-16 UNC mount screw.

 - Quick-release clamp

-We also recommend purchasing an Arca-Swiss compatible quick-release clamp that allows for easy fixation and release of the scanner from the tripod.
-This speeds-up handling of the Pro2 3D Camera during scanning.
+For the Matterport™ Pro2 camera we recommend purchasing an Arca-Swiss compatible quick-release clamp that allows for easy fixation and release of the scanner from the tripod.
+This speeds-up handling of the camera during scanning.

 NOTE: In some situations, the abovementioned equipment might be acquired through rental or data generated by a full-service provider or an agency.

-Before heading to the scanning site, it is always good to ensure that the camera and iOS device is fully charged.
+Before heading to the scanning site, it is always good to ensure that the camera and the mobile device is fully charged.
 We also recommend transporting the equipment safely in sturdy cases.

-Matterport™ offers the Matterport™ Capture iOS application that allows you to review the model in a dollhouse view as it is being generated.
-It also offers tools to remove any parts that you do not wish to have in the final mesh.
+The Matterport™ Capture application allows you to review individual captures and a preview of the alignment of the entire scan.
+It also offers tools to remove any parts that you do not wish to have in the final mesh, and to mark windows or reflective surfaces.
 For information on the Matterport™ Capture App, please refer to Area Targets Scanning Guide or Best Practices from Matterport™.

-In extension of the general Best Practices for Choosing and Scanning Environments, there are some device-specific recommendations applicable to the Matterport™ scanner.
+In extension of the general Best Practices for Choosing and Scanning Environments, there are some device-specific recommendations applicable to the Matterport™ scanners.

-- Minimize incoming sunlight from windows by closing the curtains or blinds.
+- Minimize incoming sunlight from windows by closing the curtains or blinds, especially when working with the Matterport™ Pro2 scanner.
 At the same time ensure enough ambient lighting is provided, by e.g. switching on lamps and lighting, providing a typical lighting scenario.

 Scanning the Environment